rtCamp/amp-compatibility/amp-compatibility-server/README.md

 ### 1. Rest API Listener

-This module will listen to any request coming from WordPress plugin related to AMP data, And store request data into Cloud memory store which is remote Redis cache storage.
+This module will listen to any request coming from WordPress plugin related to AMP data, And store request data into cloud memory store which is remote Redis cache storage.
 (In the local environment it will store in the local Redis cache.)

 **Command to start node server to listen for any request.**
 ```bash